Stevenlutton/Amazon_Research_Analysis/README.md

 Amazon's Marketplace Research
 ======

 My objective was to gain some insight into Amazon's marketplace.
-With the importance of office culture becoming more of a priority, I decided to investigate office snack boxes.
-With a search for "office snack boxes", I gathered 24 different products that Amazon offers.
+With the importance of office culture becoming more of a priority, I decided to investigate healthy office snacks.
+With a search for "healthy office snacks", I gathered 24 different products that Amazon offers.
 I entered the data from Amazon into a spreadsheet and then loaded that into Tableau to visualize what I found.

-While the results may differ with time you can see what appears with the search "office snack boxes" [here.](https://www.amazon.com/s?k=office+snack+boxes&ref=nb_sb_noss)
+While the results may differ with time you can see what appears with the search "healthy office snacks" [here.](https://www.amazon.com/s?k=healthy+office+snacks&ref=nb_sb_noss_1)

 My end goal was to find some indicators that would help me narrow down a sweet spot to position my product–if I were to sell office snack boxes through Amazon.